avidale/word-mover-grammar/README.md

 |   bananas    |     are      |    fruit     |
 =======
 ```
-If the phrase cannot be parsed, `result.success` will be `False`
+If the phrase cannot be parsed, `result.success` will be
-- e.g. here
+`False` - e.g. here:
 ```python
 result = parser.parse('bananas bananas bananas'.split())
 print(result.success)  # False